 (2) An accused found under this Part to be not mentally fit to stand trial is presumed to remain not mentally fit until the contrary is found under this Part.

-[Section 10 amended by No. 84 of 2004 s.
+[Section 10 amended: No. 84 of 2004 s.
 82.]

 11. When the question of mental fitness may be raised